A comparison of nonlinear extensions to the ensemble Kalman filter: Gaussian Anamorphosis and Two-Step Ensemble Filters: Two-Step Bayesian Updating

 In a much-cited paper \cite{Anderson03}, Anderson developed a widely-used two-step framework for ensemble DA based on a combination of Bayesian estimation and least-squares regression.
 The connection of the two-step framework to the full Bayesian estimation problem is developed here.
 The two-step framework of \cite{Anderson03} is based on serial assimilation of independent scalar observations (though it can be extended to batches of observations), and thus deals with scalar observations $y$.
 It is straightforward to generalize to vector observations, but the presentation here is limited to the scalar case for clarity.

-First, introduce a scalar random variable $Z$ with the property that $Y|Z,\bm{X} = Y|Z$.
+First, introduce a scalar random variable $Z$ with the property that $Y$ conditioned on $Z$ is independent of $\bm{X}$.
 In the traditional case where $Y=H(\bm{X})+\eps$ one could let $Z=H(\bm{X})$.
 If the observation $Y$ is a function of a single element of $\bm{X}$, then one could let $Z$ be the observed element of $\bm{X}$.
 A general approach to choosing $Z$ is discussed in section \ref{sec:ListOfMethods}.

 Next note that Bayes' rule for this problem can be written as follows

 where the notation $[\cdot]$ represents the pdf of a random variable and the proportionality constants are required to normalize the expressions into pdfs.
 Sampling from the posterior can thus be performed in a two-step process: First draw samples $z_i^+$, $i=1,\ldots,N$ from the posterior distribution $Z|Y=y$, then draw $\bm{x}_i^+$ from the conditional distribution $\bm{X}|Z=z_i^+$.
 No assumptions of Gaussianity have been made in deriving this two-step update.